 If your audience isn’t the sweetener for them, then perhaps you could offer your product or service in exchange for their feature.

 Of course, if you think that the payoff would be worth it, then you can always consider paying for that content.
 Do bear in mind that any promotion from an individual that is ‘sponsored’ does lose some of the trustability factor that you otherwise gain from a blogging partnership.

 Backlinks – what are they, and why do they matter?

 This is a blog in its own right and is on the list, don’t worry!
-But in short, the more quality links you have to your website, the better.
+In short, the more quality links you have to your website, the better.
 Google liketh this.